LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 |Autoimmune||Normal or increased||Moderately increased; ALT usually higher than AST||Normal or slightly increased||Usually decreased||Normal|

-If a person is taking drugs that may affect their liver, then abnormal test results may indicate a need to reevaluate the dosage or choice of medication.
-When a person with liver disease is being monitored, then the healthcare practitioner will evaluate the results of the liver panel together to determine if liver function or damage is worsening or improving.
-For example, increasingly abnormal bilirubin, albumin, and/or PT may indicate a deterioration in liver function, while stable or improving results of these tests may indicate liver function preservation or improvement.
+If you take medications that may affect your liver, then abnormal test results may indicate a need to reevaluate the dose or choice of medication.
+When your liver disease is being monitored over time, then your healthcare practitioner will evaluate the results of the liver panel together to determine if liver function or damage is worsening or improving.
+For example, increasingly abnormal bilirubin, albumin, and/or PT may indicate a deterioration in liver function, while stable or improving results of these tests may indicate that liver function is stable or improving.

 For individual tests: